forcedotcom/packaging/messages/package_version_create.md

 Only one package in a Dev Hub is allowed per converted from first-generation package, but the following were found:
 %s

+# errorMissingPackageIdOrPath

+You must specify either a package ID or a package path to create a new package version.

+# errorMissingPackage

+The package "%s" isn’t defined in the sfdx-project.json file.
+Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.

+# errorCouldNotFindPackageUsingPath

+Could not find a package in sfdx-project.json file using "path" %s.
+Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.